 Before you start working on your layout plans, Be sure to prepare your walls for tiling first.

 A 1x2 batten board will do the job of holding the tiles to the wall while you dry-lay your first row of wall tile.
 If your tiles don't stay on this size batten board, you can just use a wider board .A batten board is simply a 1x2 inch board that's used as a shelf to hold your tiles to the wall.
-It's also used as a ruler.
-You make the marks to the board and transfer the marks to your walls.
+It's also used like a ruler.
+You first use the board to mark the placements of your wall tiles and then transfer the marks from the boards to your wall.

 You'll need one batten board to cover the length of your walls and maybe four that are the width of your four walls.